Gifts of Insurance

 Please let us know if you have already named us as a beneficiary of your life insurance policy.
 We would like to thank you and recognize you for your gift.

-You can also designate The Salvation Army - Western Michigan Northern Indiana as a partial, full or contingent beneficiary of your life insurance policy.
+You can also designate The Salvation Army - Great Lakes Division as a partial, full or contingent beneficiary of your life insurance policy.
 You will continue to own and can make use of the policy during your lifetime.
 Your estate may benefit from an estate tax charitable deduction.

 Your deduction for the gift of life insurance will depend on whether the policy has increased in value above the premiums and whether the policy is paid up or there are remaining payments to be made.